 Importantly all rooms are en-suite with western style flushing toilets, hot showers and hand basins.
 Towels are provided too.

-The lodges will have a dining room, lounge area and sometimes even a bar as well.
-Invariably these luxury trekking lodges are in some fairly spectacular locations and given their remoteness you really do have to wonder how they were built at all.
-Many have some form of private gardens too.
+The lodges will have a dining room, lounge area, and sometimes even a bar as well.
+Invariably, these luxury trekking lodges are in some fairly spectacular locations, and given their remoteness, you really do have to wonder how they were built at all.
+Many have some form of private garden, too.

-The staff are usually professionally trained to provide a high level of customer service and meals served are of a higher standard than a basic lodge.
+The staff is usually professionally trained to provide a high level of customer service, and the meals served are of a higher standard than at a basic lodge.
 Unlike the basic tea houses, the meat dishes served at these luxury trekkers lodges tend to be safe to eat.

 However, even these so-called luxury trekking lodges have limitations due to their locations, particularly heating.
 Most bedrooms will not have any heating source due to the limited power supply high in the Himalayas.
-But, public areas will have a fire/stove and at night your bed will either have an electric blanket, or staff will provide you with a hot water bottle.
+But public areas will have a fire or stove, and at night your bed will either have an electric blanket or staff will provide you with a hot water bottle.

-Were you to step inside a locals home in these parts of the Himalayas, then these comfort lodges are indeed luxurious in comparison.
+If you were to step inside a local's home in these parts of the Himalayas, then these comfort lodges are indeed luxurious in comparison.